Yoshio Matsumoto

 Yoshio Matsumoto (January 6, 1938 – August 29, 2025) was a Japanese businessman and racehorse owner.

 Background and career

-Matsumoto served as Chief Executive Officer of Kishiro Co., Ltd. (as of 2013), a company in the industrial machinery field that manufactures about 40% of the crank shafts for diesel engines used in large vessels worldwide.
+Matsumoto was Chief Executive Officer of Kishiro Co., Ltd. (as of 2013), a company in the industrial machinery field that manufactures about 40% of the crank shafts for diesel engines used in large vessels worldwide.
 He was also an amateur shogi player, holding the rank of 6-dan.
 He was long acquainted with Kunio Naitō, a former professional shogi player.
 At Naito's request, Matsumoto had sponsored Kansai Women's Kishiro Cup - Meisho Competition (Kishiro-hai Sōdatsu Kansai Joryū Meishō-sen) since 2005.
 In 2007, he received the Medal with Dark Blue Ribbon, and in 2010, the Order of the Rising Sun, Gold Rays with Rosette.

 He became the head of the support organization for Yasutoshi Nishimura, a member of the House of Representatives from Akashi, through the introduction of Yoshirō Mori, who was then chair of the Seiwa Seisaku Kenkyūkai.